 Patients by Selected Dental Services (Lines 27-34).
-Report patients who have had at least one visit during the reporting period for each of the selected dental services listed on Lines 27-34.
-If a patient had two teeth repaired and sealants applied during one visit, this patient would be counted once (only) on both Lines 30 and 32 in Column B. Note that some ADA codes are listed twice.
-For example, the code for "fluoride treatment and prophylaxis" is listed once under fluoride treatments and once under prophylaxis.
-In these cases the service would be counted on each line.
+Report patients who have had at least one visit with a dental professional during the reporting period for each of the selected dental services listed on Lines 27-34.
+(Services provided by persons other than a dentist or a dental hygienist may not be reported here.)
+If a patient had two teeth repaired and sealants applied during one visit, this patient would be counted once (only) on both Lines 30 and 32 in Column B.